OpenNMS/opennms-provisioning-integration-server/README.md

 It make sure cleaning everything from previous builds, compiles the code and build everything as a runnable jar in target directories.

+Configuration examples for different integration sources can be found in `src/examples`.
+If you want to use `opennms-pris` with HTTP as background daemon, you can find also an `init script` in the `src/examples` folder.

 # General information
 We don't use the issue tracking from GitHub, we use instead the main OpenNMS project issue tracker, cause this part is developed within the OpenNMS Project.